Ansonious/rsb-channels/info.md

 Some of the roles are there for notification purposes only.
 For example: `@`, `@`, `@`

-You can join and leave some of those roles at any time by adding reactions in <#729561764940742700, which will toggle the role.
+You can join and leave some of those roles at any time by adding reactions in <#729561764940742700>, which will toggle the role.
-If the reaction roles do not work, you can type `/rank join <rolename>` and `/rank leave <rolename>` in <#729561766874316863>.
-You can type `/rank list` to see all the roles you can join and leave with the backup bot.

 ---